512 Broadway Street,

 With it’s impressive terra-cotta front, the Basil’s Broadway Theatre is located on the East Side of Buffalo.
 Located at 516 Broadway Street, near Jefferson Avenue, it was originally built as the Sattler Theatre for department store magnet John G. Sattler, and designed by architects Henry L. Spann and his brother William T. Spann.

 It was opened in 1914, at a cost of $35,000 and replaced the older wood frame Casino Theatre on it’s site.
-The theater was a movie theater right from the beginning, and didn’t have a stage.
+The theatre was a movie theatre right from the beginning, and didn’t have a stage.

 Some years later two brothers, the Basil’s, took over operation of the theatre and it was once again renamed, this time to the Basil’s Broadway Theatre.